ardoq/rxbeach/docs/README.md

 ![Data flow in RxBeach](rxbeach-data-flow.png)

-Notice that despite the singular, there will be many (possibly parallel streams), routines etc.
+Notice that despite the singular, there will be many (possibly parallel streams), routines, etc.
 The application state is spread across multiple state streams.
-Combined, all of the base streams represent the current application state .
+Combined, all of the base streams represent the current application state.

 ### A complete example